syncfusion-content/maui-docs/MAUI/DigitalGauge/Customize-character-segments.md

 ## Customize disabled segment

 You can customize the color and opacity of disabled segments using the `DisabledSegmentStroke` and `DisabledSegmentStroke`properties.
-The width of the digital character value can be customized using the `StrokeWidth` property.

 {% tabs %}